t-flora/cpp-perf-foundations/README.md

 3. **Containers + Benchmarks** → You can measure and optimize performance
 4. **Data Structures** → You make informed choices about algorithms and containers
 5. **Stream Processing** → You can handle real-time data like trading systems
+6. **Concurrency** → You understand thread safety and parallel processing fundamentals

 ## Success Criteria

-After completing all 5 projects, you should be able to:
+After completing all 6 projects, you should be able to:
 - Set up a new C++ project with CMake and CI from scratch
 - Design and implement header-only libraries
 - Write and interpret performance benchmarks
 - Choose appropriate data structures for different use cases
 - Process streaming data efficiently
+- Write thread-safe concurrent code
 - Containerize C++ applications for deployment

 ## Next Steps